BenSolus/master-thesis/_posts/2017-27-09-results-farfiled.md

 {:.center}
-**Figure 1**: Memory requirements of $$\mathcal{H}^2$$-matrices and their proportion of neafield and farfield matrices.
+**Figure 1**: Memory requirements of $$\mathcal{H}^2$$-matrices and their proportion of neafield and farfield coupling matrices.

 For our current algorithm, we concentrate on the farfield part of
 $$\mathcal{H}^2$$-matrix which occupies the 20-26% of memory we want save.